CAMPBELL UK & IRELAND

 Campbell Systematic Reviews represent the highest standards of evidence for what works in the fields of education, social welfare, crime and justice and international development.

 Each review focuses on identifying and synthesising the existing international evidence on a particular policy, intervention or set of interventions.
 Campbell Reviews follow exacting methodological standards to ensure that they are comprehensive and objective.
-All reviews are freely available online through the Campbell Library.
+All reviews are freely available online through the Wiley Online Library.

 CAMPBELL COORDINATING GROUPS

-The work of the Campbell Collaboration is organised internationally by six Campbell Coordinating Groups that bring together world-leading researchers and experts.
+The work of the Campbell Collaboration is organised internationally by eight Campbell Coordinating Groups that bring together world-leading researchers and experts.